 BUT!
 Every cloud has a silver lining.
 And here, it was the trainees themselves AND the songs!
 Add those two together and then you’ll get treated to some pretty awesome performances.
 Here you will be surprised to find some gems completely bypassed because of the bad editing.
 They may not be perfect but they deserve to be appreciated a little bit more.

 Here are some of my favorites from the show.
 Mostly from the boys.
 Okay they’re all from the boys team but with the exception of Shin Ryujin‘s awesome audition piece:

-My first K-pop group was DBSK (Dong Bang Shin Ki in Korea) also known as TVXQ (Tong Vfang Xien Qi in Chinese) and Tohoshinki in Japan, which essentially means Rising Gods of the East.
+Fun fact: My first K-pop group was DBSK (Dong Bang Shin Ki in Korea) also known as TVXQ (Tong Vfang Xien Qi in Chinese) and Tohoshinki in Japan, which translates to Rising Gods of the East.
 Pretty cool name right?
-They were a FIVE member group until, well… things happened, hearts broken, and just TWO members remained under the group’s name.
+They were a five member group until, well… things happened, hearts broken, and just TWO members remained under the group’s name.

 Love In The Ice (TVXQ)

 The song was originally sung by the five member group and they were in my opinion the best vocal / acapella group during their time.
 And if you ask me (even if you don’t I’ll still say it), I haven’t found another group with as strong vocal power as the five of them together.
 So it was a pleasant surprise that I was blown away by how perfect this cover was.
 Here’s an original rendition of this song by the members of TVX5.